submini/balatro-mod-index/README.md

 4. Populate `meta.json`

 5. **Commit and Push**
-Commit your new folder and files in your fork’s `mods/` directory, then push your changes to GitHub.
+Commit your directory and files, then push them to your fork.

 6. **Open a Pull Request (PR)**
-Go to the **Balatro Mod Index** repository on GitHub and open a new PR.
+From your fork, open a Pull Request to the main repository’s default branch (e.g., `main`):
-- **PR Title**: “Add Author@Modname mod”
+- **Title**: *“Add Author@Modname mod”*
-- **Description**: Briefly describe your mod.
+- **Description**: Briefly describe your mod’s purpose or any extra details.

 7. **Automated Checks**
 As soon as you open the PR, GitHub Actions runs the automated checks to ensure your mod meets the required standards.
 If any checks fail, you will need to address the issues before your PR can be merged.